Timothy Joseph McGhee: Verdict

 Early on in the deliberation process, a juror who favored the defense was removed for unspecified reasons and replaced by an alternate.
 On October 25, 2007, after a week of deliberations, eight men and four women found McGhee guilty of all three murders.
 He was also found guilty in the attempted murder of four other individuals including the two LAPD officers whose ambush he organized, and Duane Natividad and Erica Rhee who were shot in Atwater Village.

 McGhee was acquitted of the attempted murders of Pedro Sanchez and Juan Cardiel, both of whom identified McGhee the night they were shot only to claim in court that they could not recall the perpetrator.

 Sentence

 On October 26, 2007, the death penalty phase of the trial began.
 McGhee was eligible for the death penalty because he was convicted of multiple murders and used homicide to further the activities of a criminal street gang.
 Prosecutors presented additional evidence that McGhee was involved in a fourth murder, that of Christina Duran.
 McGhee was not tried for her murder after so many witnesses refused to testify against him.
-On November 9, 2007 after days of deliberating, the same jury that convicted McGhee deadlocked on whether he should be executed or receive life in prison without parole.
-After three days of deliberations, the vote remained 10-to-2 in favor of the death penalty so prosecutors elected to retry the penalty phase of the case.
+On November 9, 2007, after days of deliberating, the same jury that convicted McGhee deadlocked on whether he should be executed or receive life in prison without parole.
+After three days of deliberations, the vote remained 10-to-2 in favor of the death penalty, so prosecutors elected to retry the penalty phase of the case.

-On November 14, 2007, McGhee stood trial for his role in the 2005 prison riot.
-He was sentenced to 75 years to life after being found guilty of conspiracy to commit an assault, conspiracy to commit vandalism, three counts of resisting executive officers in the performance of their duties, and two counts of assault.

-On August 27, 2008, with six sheriffs standing guard and the accused sitting shackled in an orange jumpsuit, a second jury agreed unanimously that 35-year-old McGhee should be sentenced to death.

-A fatal shooting on October 8, 2008 in which a Toonerville gang member killed a Mongols motorcycle gang member on a Los Angeles interstate initiated a probe into gang activity and the prosecution of 20 Toonerville members.